 The Mentor will provide on-going support on a daily basis.
-The Mentor will contribute to the judgements about the performance against the Teachers' Standards.
 They will work collaboratively with the ECT and other colleagues involved in the ECT's induction within the School to help ensure the ECT receives a high quality ECF-based induction programme.